1. Tell us to enable the integration

 You can copy it from the address bar when you’re logged into your Dynamics account.

 Once you have it, add .api after the part with your organization.

 Enter this new URL into the field in Turtl, and save the settings.

-You will be redirected to Microsoft Dynamics, and asked to log in, if you are not already logged in.
+You will see another button appear labeled 'Authorize Turtl to access Dynamics via Oauth'.
+When you click this button, you will be redirected to Microsoft Dynamics and asked to log in, if you are not already logged in.
 After that, you will be asked to review the list of permissions Turtl requires.

 After accepting, you will be redirected back to the Turtl page.
-Below is an example which shows when your integration is working correctly in Turtl.
+Below is an example that shows when your integration is working correctly in Turtl.

 If you need to add another Microsoft Dynamics integration just click Add additional Microsoft Dynamics integration and follow the instructions in steps 2 & 3.

 If you would like your integration to be assigned to a particular workspace then get in touch with your Customer Success Manager or contact via the live chat or email email@example.com.